akash-joshi/hn-ui/README.md

 ### 4. Github Actions for CI:
 Github Actions is used to lint, build and test each commit to ensure nothing is broken.

+### 5. Abstracting Data Layer:
+The complete data layer has been abstracted into the `data.js` file.

 ## Design Considerations:

 1. Header text is made black instead of white for higher a11y score.
-2. Graph is allowed to hide some elements to allow ID readability.
+2. Graph is allowed to hide some elements to allow ID readability, might be replaced in the future.

+## CRA Boilerplate from here:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).